SFX-WoW/AceGUI-3.0_SFX-Widgets/README.md

 ## [Features][Top]

-This library adds the following widgets.
+This library adds the following widgets:

 - [SFX-Header](https://github.com/SFX-WoW/AceGUI-3.0_SFX-Widgets/wiki/SFX-Header "View Wiki Page") - A left-aligned header with a border that is centered vertically.
 - [SFX-Header-II](https://github.com/SFX-WoW/AceGUI-3.0_SFX-Widgets/wiki/SFX-Header-II "View Wiki Page") - A left-aligned header with a border below the text.